Daewoo Espero: Thailand

-In Thailand, the Espero made its debut in 1994 (Imported from South Korea).
+In Thailand, the Espero made its debut in 1994, imported from South Korea.

-The European market
+Europe

 European imports began in January 1995 when it was one of two cars (the other being the Nexia) in the first European Daewoo range.

 It sold well, thanks to its competitive asking price, notchback roofline with a steeply raked rear window, spacious interior, luggage compartment, impressive equipment levels and the comprehensive aftersales package.

 Despite the fact the Espero also featured couple of drawbacks as outdated interior design backing to the 80's, mediocre fuel economy and its body fairly prone to corrosion it still maintained popularity among price-conscious drivers.

 The Espero was launched just months before the Vauxhall Cavalier (Opel Vectra A) was discontinued and the Vauxhall Vectra (Opel Vectra B), the Cavalier's replacement, was introduced.

 In all European markets, there were option stickers at the back of the window in white writing ('ABS' for example).